jackmorrison12/personal-site/content/notes/spanner.md

   - Google
 ---

-Spanner is Google's globally distributed database
+Spanner is Google's <mark>globally distributed database</mark>

 ## What is Spanner?

-Spanner was the next step from [Bigtable](/notes/scalable-systems/bigtable) in RDBMS evolution with strong time semantics: a distribute multi-version database
+Spanner was the next step from [Bigtable](/notes/scalable-systems/bigtable) in RDBMS evolution with <mark>strong time semantics</mark>: a <mark>distributed multi-version database</mark>

 Some of the key features are:

-- General purpose transactions (ACID)
+- <mark>General purpose transactions</mark> (ACID)
-  - Externally consistent global write-transactions with synchronous replication
+  - <mark>Externally consistent</mark> global write-transactions with synchronous replication
-  - Transactions across data centres
+  - Transactions <mark>across data centres</mark>
-  - Lock-free read-only transactions
+  - <mark>Lock-free read-only transactions</mark>
 - Schematised, semi-relational data model
-  - SQL-like query interface
+  - <mark>SQL-like query interface</mark>

 It's currently running in production, providing storage for Google's advertisement data, replacing a manually sharded MySQL database

-Its main property is that it has external consistency of distributed transactions
+Its main property is that it has <mark>external consistency</mark> of distributed transactions

-- This means everyone agrees the same external order of transaction execution using global timestamps
+- This means <mark>everyone agrees the same external order of transaction execution</mark> using <mark>global timestamps</mark>
 - It was the first system of its kind at global scale
-- It enables transaction serialisation via global timestamps
+- It enables <mark>transaction serialisation</mark> via global timestamps

-It's implemented using an integration of concurrency control, replication and two-phase commit
+It's implemented using an integration of <mark>concurrency control, replication and two-phase commit</mark>

-- It focuses on correctness and performance
+- It focuses on <mark>correctness and performance</mark>
-- It has auto-sharding, auto-rebalancing and automatic failure response
+- It has <mark>auto-sharding</mark>, <mark>auto-rebalancing</mark> and <mark>automatic failure response</mark>

-The enabling technology for all of this is TrueTime
+The enabling technology for all of this is <mark>TrueTime</mark>

-- This is an interval-based global time
+- This is an <mark>interval-based global time</mark>
-- It acknowledges clock uncertainty and guarantees a bound on it, imposing a total order over timestamps
+- It <mark>acknowledges clock uncertainty and guarantees a bound on it</mark>, imposing a <mark>total order over timestamps</mark>
-- It uses GPS devices and Atomic clocks to get an accurate time
+- It uses <mark>GPS devices and Atomic clocks</mark> to get an accurate time
-- Each clock maintains an estimate of the worst time inaccuracy that could exist
+- Each <mark>clock maintains an estimate of the worst time inaccuracy</mark> that could exist

 ## Read Transactions

 Using the example of a social network, we may want to generate a page of friends' recent posts

-We need a consistent view of our friends list and their posts
+We need a <mark>consistent view</mark> of our friends list and their posts

-consistency is important, sine, if someone removes a friend and then posts something, it must be guaranteed the person they removed cannot see the post - if the order is not enforced globally, this could cause issues
+Consistency is important, since, if someone removes a friend and then posts something, it must be guaranteed the person they removed cannot see the post - if the order is not enforced globally, this could cause issues

 On one machine, we could just block all writes, take a consistent snapshot of the database state, and execute the read against the snapshot

-However, when using multiple machines, the snapshots across all machines need to be consistent - taken at the same time in order ot get a consistent view of the data
+However, when using <mark>multiple machines, the snapshots across all machines need to be consistent</mark> - taken at the same time in order ot get a consistent view of the data

-With multiple data centres, this is even harder, since there are high latencies between data centres, and so it's hard to reason about snapshot consistency
+With multiple data centres, this is even harder, since there are <mark>high latencies between data centres</mark>, and so it's hard to reason about snapshot consistency

 Therefore, we need external consistency - this means we have a consistent view of the database

-- This a synchronised snapshot read of the database
+- This a <mark>synchronised snapshot read of the database</mark>
-- The effect of past transactions should be seen and he effect of future transactions should not be seen across all data centres
+- The <mark>effect of past transactions should be seen</mark> and the <mark>effect of future transactions should not be seen</mark> across all data centres

 It's equivalent to linearisability